Hec Clouthier: Federal politics

 He sought the Liberal nomination in Renfrew—Nipissing—Pembroke in 1988, challenging the Liberal incumbent Len Hopkins.
 More than 3,500 people voted in the nomination election, with Hopkins winning by a narrow margin.
 Clouthier announced he would once again seek the nomination in 1993, but his candidacy was denied by then-party leader Jean Chrétien who protected Hopkins, who had held the seat for twenty-five years.
 Clouthier ran as an independent candidate in the 1993 federal election, getting over 10,000 votes and finishing second to Hopkins.

 In 1997, Hopkins announced he would not be a candidate in the next federal election.
 There was a spirited battle for the Liberal nomination and over 4,000 memberships were sold.
 At the party's local convention, Clouthier defeated three other candidates to win the nomination.
 He subsequently won the general election and became MP for Renfrew—Nipissing—Pembroke.
-He was elected by his fellow Liberal MPs as Chair of the Eastern Ontario caucus, and was named by the Prime Minister as Parliamentary Secretary to the Ministry of National Defence in 2000.
+He was elected by his fellow Liberal MPs as Chair of the Eastern Ontario caucus, and was named by the Prime Minister as Parliamentary Secretary to the Minister of National Defence in 2000.

 In the 2000 election he was defeated by Canadian Alliance candidate Cheryl Gallant, largely due to his controversial endorsement of gun control, which had become highly unpopular in the region.
 After the election, he was asked by Prime Minister Jean Chrétien to be a Special Advisor in the Prime Minister's Office.
-He served in the PMO until Paul Martin took over as Prime Minister.
+He served in the PMO until Paul Martin took over as prime minister.

 Following a long absence from federal politics, Clouthier ran as an independent candidate in the 2011 federal election in his former riding of Renfrew-Nipissing-Pembroke.
-Clouthier placed second to incumbent Gallant.
+Clouthier placed a distant second to incumbent Gallant, receiving 18.70% of the vote to Gallant's 53.43.
 His tally of almost 10,000 votes was the most earned by any independent candidate in Ontario.

 In the 2015 federal election, Clouthier again stood as an independent.
 Following a nationwide surge for the Liberals, Clouthier's vote total fell, and he finished third behind Gallant and the Liberal candidate but, once again, received the most votes of any independent in Ontario.